danielharrell/open-eyes-lect-2017-18/Open.md

 This is one way to wonder how being open is possible.
 But not the only way.
 And other ways need make no appeal to nature, or ruin, if an inside is left open to the outside too long.
-For now consider a line from geometry: [the parabola].
+For now consider a line from geometry: the parabola.
 We can distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be "inside" the